crifan/AutoRename/README.md

 # AutoRename

-IDA plugin for auto rename symbol
+IDA plugin for auto rename (and change type for) symbol

 ## Git Repo